Psychology Thesis Guidelines: Fall 2019 – Summer 2020

 8. Once committee and IRB (University Research Office) gives clearance, conduct study and analyze and interpret data.

-9. Write first thesis draft to be given to committee chair.
-[Consult prior theses via library web site (linked from dept web site – see individual program’s web page) — and the University Style and Format Guidelines for Theses, Project Reports and Dissertations, APA Publication Manual, and Turabian style manual (if necessary) for basic format and reference style.]
+9. Write first thesis draft to be given to committee Chair.
+[Consult prior theses via library web site (linked from dept web site – see individual program’s web page) — and the Format Manual for Theses and Dissertations, APA Publication Manual, and Turabian style manual (if necessary) for basic format and reference style.]

 11. Rewrite again as needed until you have a draft with which your committee is willing to go to Final Orals.

-12. Give each committee member and the Graduate Advisor a copy of the Final Orals draft, including a 150-word max. abstract (used in draft and orals announcement).
+12. Give each committee member a copy of the Final Orals draft, including a 150-word max. abstract (used in draft and orals announcement).
+(The Graduate Advisor does not need a copy of the final draft.)

-13. Announce Final Orals to department via thesis chair (same format basically as for preliminary orals, but with findings summarized) and give Graduate Advisor a copy of the thesis draft.
-Show draft copy of Committee Signature Page to Graduate Advisor for approval, prior to Final Orals date, so that necessary corrections may be made.
+13. Announce Final Orals to department via thesis chair (same format basically as for preliminary orals, but with findings summarized).

 When: Five (5) school days (one week) before meeting.